 To virtualize or not to virtualize?

 Another branch of server technology to consider is virtualization.
-Essentially, this involves using a single server and a type of software called a hypervisor to allocate hardware to different tasks.
-The hypervisor creates several virtual machines, and splits the memory, processor power and storage capacity of the server between them.
+Essentially this involves using a single server as a Hypervisor, which creates several virtual machines, and splits the memory, processor power and storage capacity of the server between them.

 This gives IT departments a lot more flexibility when it comes to assigning server resources.
 In theory, you can use this setup to create a new virtual server within minutes, simply cloning an existing one.
 This is much more efficient than having to purchase, receive and install a physical server.